TiKeil/Trust-region-TSRBLOD-code/README.md

 Our setup instructions have successfully been tested on a fresh Ubuntu 20.04.2.0 LTS system.
 The actual experiments have been computed on the [PALMA II HPC cluster](<https://www.uni-muenster.de/IT/en/services/unterstuetzungsleistung/hpc/index.shtml>).
-For the concrete configurations we refer to the scripts in `submit_to_cluster`.

 # How to quickly find the data from the paper